50 Amazing Things To Do in Los Angeles with Kids this Spring

 39. Disneyland, of course

 Visit Mickey and his friends at Disneyland and/or Disney California Adventure before the summer rush.
-Plus, the Disney California Adventure Food & Wine Festival is running through April 26.
+Plus, the Disney California Adventure Food & Wine Festival happens in the spring.

 40. See LA's most famous marionettes